-Designed to LEED Gold standards, the thermal mass of the exposed polished concrete floors and CMU block are designed to absorb the heat from the south glazing.
-This helps to regulate the seasonal temperatures.
-Also, large thermal curtains expand over the glazed walls to help retain the stored heat during cold nights.
+Designed to LEED Gold standards, the thermal mass of the exposed polished concrete floors and CMU are designed to absorb the heat from the south glazing and regulate the seasonal temperatures.
+Also, large expand over the glazed walls to help retain the stored heat during cold nights.
 Radiant slabs are used in the educational and administration areas to comfortably and efficiently provide heat.
 A wind analysis was conducted during design to optimize the placement and type of wind breaks to protect students from the harsh winds in play areas.